 Postdoctoral Master's Degree Program

-For Mayo Clinic physicians, scientists and other staff who have already earned doctoral degrees, the Center for Translational Science Activities (CTSA) and Mayo Graduate School collaborate to offer a master's degree in clinical and translational science.
+For Mayo Clinic physicians, scientists and other staff who have already earned doctoral degrees, the Center for Clinical and Translational Science (CCaTS) and Mayo Graduate School collaborate to offer a master's degree in clinical and translational science.

 The Postdoctoral Master's Degree Program, which is designed to be completed in about two years, includes course work and a mentored research experience, and culminates in a published thesis.